mariusbadrajan/pad-labs/README.md

 - **Description:** The User Service is responsible for handling HTTP requests related to user-related operations, including user registration, login, user profiles, profile updates, user searches, and related functionalities.
 It manages user profiles and authentication.
 - **Role:** Handle HTTP requests related to user-related operations.

+### Account Balance Service:

+- **Description:** The Account Balance Service is dedicated to managing user account balances and supporting financial operations, including checking balances, topping up accounts, and initiating withdrawals.
+It ensures users have easy access to their financial information.
+- **Role:** Handle account balance-related operations.

 ### Transaction Service:

-- **Description:** The Transaction Service is responsible for managing financial transactions within the Peer-to-Peer Student Finance Platform.
-It handles operations such as creating transactions, maintaining transaction history, checking account balances, topping up accounts, and providing transaction details.
+- **Description:** The Transaction Service is a core component of the Peer-to-Peer Student Finance Platform, responsible for managing financial transactions.
+It handles a range of financial operations to ensure a seamless experience within the platform.
 - **Role:** Handle financial transaction-related operations.

 ### Cache (Linked to API Gateway):